dotnet/fsharp/scratch/docs/Log.md

 // desugars to:

 let alt1 =
-    let n = nastySideEffectfulComputation () // N.B.
-This has been duplicated in each alternative, so everything happens as many times as a `yield` occurs in the CE builder.Apply(
     builder.Apply(
+        builder.Apply(
             builder.Return(
                 (fun (a,_) ->
                     (fun (NastySideEffectfulNumAndDoubleNum(b, doubleb)) ->
-                        a + doubleb))),
+                        let n = nastySideEffectfulComputation () // N.B.
+This has been duplicated in each alternative, so everything happens as many times as a `yield` occurs in the CE a + doubleb))),
             aExpr),
         bExpr)

 let alt2 =
-    let n = nastySideEffectfulComputation ()
     builder.Apply(
         builder.Apply(
             builder.Return(
                 (fun (a,_) ->
                     (fun (NastySideEffectfulNumAndDoubleNum(b, doubleb)) ->
-                        a + b + n))),
+                        let n = nastySideEffectfulComputation () // N.B.
+This has been duplicated in each alternative, so everything happens as many times as a `yield` occurs in the CE a + b + n))),
             aExpr),
         bExpr) // N.B.
 Second evaluation of bExpr here